hdahlheim/dahlheim.ch/content/blog/querying-dnssec-in-elixir-and-erlang.md

 ## Raw RR type IDs

-One undocumented feature of the `:inet_res` module is that it allows you to pass the integer id of the RR type directly instead of an atom.
+One undocumented feature of the `:inet_res` module is that it allows you to pass the integer ID of the RR type directly instead of an atom.
 For example in theory we could query the A record of the domain `dahlheim.ch` like this.

 ```elixir